mtracewicz/DiplomaSeminar/README.md

 * 003_NumPy - Notes and code examples about NumPy library
 * 004_Pandas - Notes and code examples about Pandas library
 * 005_Notes - Random notes on topics related to thesis
+* 006_NeuralNetworks - Notes about neural networks as well as implementation of MINST problem with basic neural network and convulutional one